 The Performance module displays an integrated relationship with the LMS where tasks completed within Performance can lead back to training activities designed to enhance an employee's training and knowledge within your organization.
 To accommodate various workflows, performance functionality can be configured to include multiple steps of each major process that can result in an overall performance review.
 For example, competency assessments can be included in a performance review which can produce a tailored development plan based on the employee's overall performance review results influenced by the recent assessment.

 Because the performance review tool can be integrated with many modules, performance review tasks can be configured to include multiple steps of a review process that occur in a defined sequence.
-For example, a review may first be sent to the user for a self review, then to the user's peers or direct reports, then to the user's manager, and the feedback may be cumulative as if all of the reviewer's responses were written on the same form.
+For example, a review may first be sent to the user for a self-review, then to the user's peers or direct reports, then to the user's manager, and the feedback may be cumulative as if all the reviewer's responses were written on the same form.

 Overall performance review scores and performance review section scores can display and round up to two decimal places.
 The performance review score precision is controlled by a backend setting and can be set to round to one or two decimal places.
 The default score precision is one decimal place.
-To change the performance review score precision from one decimal place to two decimal places, contact Global Product Support.
+To change the performance review score precision from one decimal place to two decimal places, contact Global Customer Support.

 - The score precision affects overall performance review scores, performance review section scores, and rating scale points across the entire portal.